dustinpfister/blog_posts/_posts/js-javascript-break.md

 layout: post
 categories: js
 id: 386
-updated: 2020-07-11 07:21:37
+updated: 2021-03-31 08:55:05
-version: 1.23
+version: 1.24
 ---

 The [break statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/break) in javaScript can be used to break out of a loop such as a [while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while) or [for](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) loop.
-It can also be used in combination with labels to break a specific loop from within two or more nested loops.
+It can also be used in combination with labels to break a specific loop from within two or more nested loops when one finds oneself in such situations.

-There are other ways to break a loop as well, such as using the [return keyword](/2019/03/01/js-javascript-return/) within the body of a function for example, and there is also the continue keyword that is worth mentioning also as that keyword can be used to skip a body of code and continue a loop without breaking out of it, but just spiking over any additional code that would run otherwise.
+There are other ways to break a loop as well, such as using the [return keyword](/2019/03/01/js-javascript-return/) within the body of a function for example, and there is also the continue keyword that is worth mentioning also as that keyword can be used to skip a body of code and continue a loop without breaking out of it, but just skipping over any additional code that would run otherwise.

 The break keyword also comes into play when doing something with a [switch statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch), as the use of the keyword should be used after each case block in the body of a switch.
 So then in this post I will be focusing on the break statement, and some basic use case examples as to why it might come in handy now and then.
+In the process of doing so I might also touch base on a whole bunch of other little javaScript features that have to do with switch statements, and loops.

 <!-- more -->